Fukushima and why we cling on to ruins

 Why is that?

-Refurbishment can be a long, expensive and arduous process as it often involves bringing an old plant to today’s standards in terms of safety and economic fitness – if this is done properly of course.
-However, many times a new built is cheaper and better.
+Refurbishment can be a long, expensive, and arduous process as it often involves bringing an old plant to today’s standards in terms of safety and economic fitness – if this is done properly of course.
+However, many times a new build is cheaper and better.
 But there are incredible numbers of old plants around.

 The real reason they run much longer is that those big plants were planned very conservatively.
 This means that if they had an original lifetime of 20 years, they likely last significantly longer.